russd2357/fio-perf/README.md

 /Users/davidapolinar/fioperf/templates
 ```

+==Note: There is a known issue when running this script on Windows.
+This script was tested on mac OS and Linux.
+To successfully, run this test, run it on the Linux subsystem for Windows.==

 The commands below assume that the default user variables settings have been overridden with a settings.tfvars file.

 ```bash